jamornsriwasansak/mortar/README.md

 * stb (included as a submodule)
 * glm (included as a submodule)

-### Plan
-* Implement ASVGF

 ### Issues
-1. Rough dielectric (frosty glass), especially PDF evaluation, was not tested properly.
-It might not produce correct result if such material is used.
-2. The application will crash while exitting due to an unhandled GLFW surface destructor.
+1. The application will crash while exitting due to an unhandled GLFW surface destructor.
 I believe there is a way to handle this properly with newer vulkan versions.
 I will thus revisit this issue in the future.

 <sup>I started this project around early of March since I was curious of the vulkan raytracing performance.
 On the first day of this project, I spent an entire day building a new PC to house RTX2060.
 This is probably the most costly project I ever invested with my own money. :(